 The right supplies in hand, we got our dowels wired.
 The next hurdle was making them look like wands.
 I have seen TONS of tutorials that use hot glue as the primary way to make Harry Potter wands.
 Don’t get me wrong, I love my hot glue gun, but this sounds unsafe to me.
 I have a scar from high school art class that proves it.

-I purchased oven bake clay, and when it came time to make the wands, I realized that baking a battery was a stupid idea.
-Another trip to the craft store and we were back in buisness with air dry clay.
+On a craft store run, I purchased oven bake clay, and when it came time to make the wands, I realized that baking a battery was a stupid idea.
+Another trip to the craft store and we were back in business with air dry clay.
 Much smarter choice!
 But there were more lessons to be learned.
 Air dry clay is WET!
 So, one of my first two test wands failed because we neglected to completely protect the battery component.
 As the clay dried, a distinctive rust pattern started to emerge and the battery went dead.
 With the next batch of wands we completely wrapped the batteries with electrical tape.

 But then as we are covering the next batch of wands with clay, the ones lit in the back with a rock started to turn on by themselves.
 Very frustrating, but I wasn’t going to let this project defeat me!
 I pulled off the clay around the switch and the power turned off.